EddieYang211/localLLM/README.md

 cat(response)
 ```

 The `quick_llama()` function is a high-level wrapper designed for convenience.
-It uses sensible defaults for all parameters, including automatically downloading and caching a small, efficient model on its first run.
+It uses sensible defaults for all parameters, including automatically downloading and caching `Llama-3.2-3B-Instruct-Q5_K_M.gguf` on its first run.
 You can easily customize the generation by passing arguments directly.
 For example, you can change the `temperature` for more creative responses or increase `max_tokens` for longer answers.

 Importantly, `quick_llama()` is a smart function.
 It automatically detects the format of your input.
 *   If you provide a **single character string**, it performs a single generation.